muzamansari/saas-growth-analytics/README.md

-Good.
-A strong **README** is the first thing people see on GitHub, so it should clearly explain the project, tools, and workflow.
-Below is a **complete professional README** you can paste into your repository.

----

 # SaaS Subscription Analytics Project

 This project simulates a real SaaS (Software-as-a-Service) business environment and demonstrates how data analysts analyze subscription-based companies using modern data tools.